dachiefjustice/vm-vulnlab/README.md

 # Usage
 ## Summary
+[Watch this video](https://github.com/dachiefjustice/vm-vulnlab/raw/main/docs/vm-vulnlab-demo-edited.mp4) to quickly understand how to use this repo.

 1. Clone/fork this repo
 2. `vagrant plugin install vagrant-reload` to enable automatic VM provisioning.
 3. Edit [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) to enable individual vulnerable applications.
 Each time you run `vagrant up --provision` these settings are applied.